Jesus the Christ (book): Acceptance and publication

 Talmage first presented his study on the Savior as a series of lectures delivered under the auspices of the Deseret Sunday School Union Board at the LDS University in Salt Lake City from September 1904 to April 1906.
 He was subsequently asked by the church's First Presidency to publish the lectures in book form.
 Because of other commitments, he was unable to complete this assignment for several years.

 On December 8, 1911, Talmage was ordained a member of the Quorum of the Twelve Apostles of the LDS Church.
 Less than three years later he was able to continue his work on the manuscript, writing in longhand, in a council room on the fourth floor of the Salt Lake Temple (known today as the Talmage Room).
 As chapters were completed, he presented them to the First Presidency, members of the Twelve, and Sunday School board members.

-In his journal, under date of April 19, 1915, Talmage wrote: "Finished the actual writing on the book "Jesus the Christ", to which I have devoted every spare hour since settling down to the work of composition on September 14th last.
+In his journal, under the date of April 19, 1915, Talmage wrote: "Finished the actual writing on the book "Jesus the Christ", to which I have devoted every spare hour since settling down to the work of composition on September 14th last.
 Had it not been that I was privileged to do this work in the Temple it would be at present far from completion.
 I have felt the inspiration of the place and have appreciated the privacy and quietness incident thereto.
 I hope to proceed with the work of revision without delay."

 Published a century ago and translated into many languages, Jesus the Christ has become a classic volume in Mormon literature.
 It remains part of the "approved missionary library"; that is, it is one of the few non-scriptural works that Mormon missionaries are encouraged to read.